ChiQt/EnsembleNet/README.md

 ![stacking method step2](./readhelper/stacking/base%20step2.png)

-step2 refer to: Yao, Xiaotong & Fu, Xiaoli & Zong, Chaofei.
+the stacking step2 refers to: Yao, Xiaotong & Fu, Xiaoli & Zong, Chaofei.
 (2022).
 Short-Term Load Forecasting Method Based on Feature Preference Strategy and LightGBM-XGboost.
 IEEE Access.

 ## Introduction
 running these scripts is very sample, you can bulid or revise your models based on them.
 Before you use **drawplot.py**, you have better to run other scripts to generate models.